google-parfait/tensorflow-federated/docs/api_docs/python/tff/NamedTupleType.md

 #### Args:

-* <b>`elements`</b>: A list of element specifications.
-Each element specification is either a type spec (an instance of `Type` or something convertible to it via `to_type()`) for the element, or a pair (name, spec) for elements that have defined names.
-Alternatively, one can supply here an instance of `collections.OrderedDict` mapping element names to their types (or things that are convertible to types).
+* <b>`elements`</b>: Element specifications, in the format of a list, OrderedDict, or tuple.
+Each element specification is either a type spec (an instance of `Type` or something convertible to it via `to_type()`) for the element, or a (name, spec) for elements that have defined names.
+Alternatively one can supply here an instance of `collections.OrderedDict` mapping element names to their types (or things that are convertible to types).

 #### Raises: